ArtZero-io/frontend-react/docs/frontend_test_plan.md

   3. Click button CREATE PROJECT
 Expectations:
   - Receive pop-up warning or red note about the wrong format
-  - Impossible to process to wallet confirmation page, thus fail to create a collection.
+  - Impossible to process to wallet confirmation page, thus fail to create a project.
 ```

 #### Update art location